dOrgTech/OpenRaise/README.md

+`NOTE: Do not use these contracts in production!
+All contracts in this repository are currently in alpha stage unless stated otherwise.`

 # Bonding Curves For DAOs
 In this document, we'll describe how to configure your DAO to:
 1. deploy and administrate its own Bonding Curve